WyattAu/EvergreenImageRegistry/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Create a report to help us improve an image
-title: "[Bug] A brief, clear description of the issue"
+title: '[Bug] A brief, clear description of the issue'
 labels: bug, triage
 ---